Byron Kane: Biography

 Kane was born in Vermont, but grew up in California.
 He'd wanted to work in radio since the time he was a child.
 Hanging around the studios he got to know some of the industry people, running errands for producers and directors.
 His debut in radio came in the summer of 1940 when, at age 17 and in between his junior and senior year of high school, he went over to the CBS Columbia Square studios late one evening and noticed people heading inside.
 It was very late for this many actors to be entering the studio and he realized an audition must have been taking place.
 Kane followed actress Jane Morgan inside.

-In the Summer of 1940, when CBS’ Lux Radio Theatre departed from the airwaves for its annual summer vacation, head of CBS William Paley decided to fill Lux’ time slot with a new series called Forecast.
+In the Summer of 1940, when CBS’ Lux Radio Theatre departed from the airwaves for its annual summer vacation, head of CBS William Paley decided to fill Lux’s time slot with a new series called Forecast.
 It ushered in an era of pilots for public consumption.
 The Lux Radio Theatre was an hour-long production which aired on Monday evenings from 9-10PM eastern time.
 When Forecast premiered on July 15th, it did so with two half-hour productions—The first from New York, and the second from Hollywood.
 This became standard as Summer progressed.

 The idea was simple: Fourteen pilots over the course of eight weeks.
 Each coast would also produce one hour-long show.
 Network announcers invited listeners to write to CBS with feedback.
 The most popular shows were earmarked.
 Forecast gave rise to Suspense, Duffy’s Tavern, and eventually Hopalong Cassidy.